-For the first round of business rezoning cases that were processed earlier this year, 52 parcels were requested by their owners to be rezoned, 20 parcels were requested to remain in their current zoning district, and 180 parcels' owners did not respond to the letter regarding rezoning.
+Out of 251 properties that were identified as having a non-conforming use, 52 parcels were requested by their owners to be rezoned, 20 parcels were requested to remain in their current zoning district, and 180 parcels' owners did not respond to the letter regarding rezoning, yielding a response rate of 28.28%.
 Out of 51 Home Occupation permit applications sent out to properties that qualified for an HOP, 17 have been completed and returned to Planning staff.
-Of the 52 properties considered for rezoning 49 were approved and 3 were denied (click the following link for more information about those rezoning cases http://www.chathamnc.org/government/departments-programs/planning/rezonings-subdivision-cases/2018-items/businesses-rezoning-52-properties).
-Since the first round of business rezonings cases was initiated, staff has received requests to rezone an additional 17 properties.

-Planning staff is now ready to move forward with a County-initiated rezoning of the additional 17 business properties and this request include 5 parcels that are currently approved for a mining operation.
-A GIS web application ( https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?
+Since the list of properties that will be considered for rezoning has been finalized for this first round of rezonings, Planning staff is now ready to move forward with a County-initiated rezoning of these business properties.
+A GIS web application ( https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html? id=8a3a205b2dbd41459379332f46537df3) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
+It should be noted that Planning staff will most likely receive more requests for eligible businesses to be rezoned in the future.
+We will follow up with the Board of Commissioners later this year to request a public hearing for those additional rezonings.

-id=8a3a205b2dbd41459379332f46537df3>) has been created identifying the properties that have the potential for rezoning, and the list of the 17 parcels requested to be rezoned has been included as an attachment.
-It should be noted that Planning staff may receive more requests for eligible business properties to be rezoned in the future and we will bring those forward for a third and final round of county initiated rezonings.
-Based on staff's prior conversations with the board, we will be contacting the property owners who have not responded to the offer to rezone their property and offer them one final chance to have their property rezoned at no cost to them.
+File #: 18-2537, Version: 1